haeoro/hollow_knight_mod/README.md

 Program that makes modifications to the game Hollow Knight.

 # Features
-1. Infinite health,
+1. Custom money input
-2. Infinite money (Coming soon)
+2. Infinite health (Coming soon..)

 # Notes
 Unfinished currently.
 However, I do plan to add more to this project as time goes by.